When is Eternals release date? Cast, plot and latest news on Marvel movie

 Eternals release date

-Eternals will be released in cinemas on 5th November 2021, having moved from 12th February after the latest Disney release shake-up date to the pandemic.
+Eternals will be released in cinemas on 5th November 2021, having moved from 12th February after the latest Disney release shake-up due to the pandemic.

-The film was previously scheduled to hit the big screen on 6th November 2020.
-This follows the delay of Black Widow, another movie in Marvel’s Phase Four schedule.
+The film was previously scheduled to hit the big screen on 6th November 2020, meaning its delay equates to almost a full year, as is also the case with Black Widow, another movie in Marvel’s Phase Four schedule.

-It’s not yet clear if Eternals could be delayed again.
-Other superhero films, such as Wonder Woman 1984, have been continuously forced to postpone their release due COVID-caused cinema closures.
+It’s not yet clear if Eternals could be delayed again, given that other superhero films, such as Wonder Woman 1984, have been continuously forced to postpone their release due to COVID-related cinema closures.

-Shooting on Eternals finished in February 2020, with star Gemma Chan confirming the news on Twitter.
+However, it is hoped by studios, cinemas and fans that movie-going habits will be able to bounce back in 2021, where many of this year’s biggest releases have taken refuge.

+We do know that filming on Eternals was able to be completed before the pandemic, as confirmed by star Gemma Chan on Twitter in February 2020.

 It’s a wrap. pic.twitter.com/za0yVQDCfj